okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/index.md

 * **Does your app exist in the OIN?**: If your integration already exists in the OIN, provide the **Existing OIN app name** so that the Okta OIN team can locate it.

-* **What changes are you making to the existing OIN integration?** &mdash; if your integration already exists in the OIN, summarize the changes that you are requesting in your update.
+* **What changes are you making to the existing OIN integration?**: If your integration already exists in the OIN, summarize the changes that you are requesting in your update.
 This summary helps the Okta OIN team address your changes.

 * **App name** &mdash; provide a name for your integration.
 This is the main title used for your integration in the OIN.